-Although most of the principles discussed are more applicable to junior high and high school aged students, many can be incorporated–to a smaller degree–at the elementary school level.
+Although most of the principles discussed below are more applicable to junior high and high school-aged students, many can be incorporated–to a smaller degree–at the elementary school level.
 I have made notes and am going to start integrating some of these principles into my classroom pedagogy.

 The 14 principles of an elite boarding school curriculum, as identified and discussed by John Gatto, are as follows:

 - An insight into the major institutional forms

 - A repeated exercise in the forms of good manners and politeness

 - Independent work

 - Energetic physical sports to confer grace on the human presence

 - A complete theory of access to any workplace or any person